Find trip

 Once again I will be joined by a host of amazing photographers.
 James Popsys, Mads Peter Iversen, Jeroen Van Nieuwenhove, Jack Lodge & Rachel Bigsby will all be onboard, and there will be others too.

 We’ll be exploring Antarctica on the Greg Mortimer.
-A small and luxurious ship which will be home to around 100 of us for the voyage, and the team at Aurora is focused on getting the most out of the days we have exploring the Peninsula.
+A small and luxurious ship which will be home to around 100 of us for the voyage, and the team at AE Expeditions is focused on getting the most out of the days we have exploring the Peninsula.

 We’ll be flying into the South Shetland islands to maximise our time around the ice, before sailing back across the Drake at the end of the expedition.